 • Application form (available from post office)

-It is strongly advised that you take out travel insurance that covers medical costs.
-The EHIC and GHIC do not cover all costs such as the cost of repatriation to the UK for treatment, any private treatment (not all hospitals or doctors provide state-funded care) or any non-emergency treatment.
-They do not cover you for travel to any country outside the EEA so make sure you have taken out adequate insurance if you travel outside the EAA.
-Read the policy details carefully to be sure you are covered for any eventuality e.g. last minute cancellation due to illness and repatriation to the UK by air ambulance.
-An up-to-date medical report may be needed so plan some weeks in advance if possible.
+The EHIC does not cover you for travel to any country outside the EEA, so make sure you have taken out adequate insurance if you travel outside the EAA.
+Read the policy details carefully to be sure you are covered for any eventuality, for example, last minute cancellation due to illness and repatriation to the UK by air ambulance.

 For further information please see the following links: